 1. Stealing Company Property

 This is one of the most common ethical dilemmas in the workplace.
 It can be anything from taking a stapler home to downloading company software for your personal use.
 The line between what’s considered stealing and what’s not can blur in many areas.
-So, you should learn your company’s policies on this before you take anything home.

 2. Lying on Your Resume